makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

+As a maker
+So that I can see what others are saying
+I want to see all peeps in reverse chronological order

+As a Maker
+So that I can better appreciate the context of a peep I want to see the time at which it was made
 ```

 ## Getting started